DynamicTimeWarping/dtw-python/README.rst

 -  the Minimum Variance Matching (MVM) algorithm `(Latecki et al.) <http://dx.doi.org/10.1016/j.patcog.2007.03.004>`__

-Multivariate timeseries can be aligned with arbitrary local distance definitions, leveraging the *{proxy}dist* function.
-DTW itself becomes a distance function with the *dist* semantics.

 In addition to computing alignments, the package provides:

 -  methods for plotting alignments and warping functions in several